 - Demand for the professional’s area of expertise – a professional’s area of expertise has to be the specific one that a litigator is looking for

 - Commitment to excellence and a competitive spirit – an expert witness in UAE should provide services that are of great quality.
-An expert witness should stay competitive in the market, continuously acquiring knowledge in his/her area of expertise
+An court expert witness should stay competitive in the market, continuously acquiring knowledge in his/her area of expertise

 - The ability is always beat or meet deadlines – take note that litigation is very crucial to deadlines.
 There are legal repercussions to not showing up in a timely manner.

 - Lack of skeletons that are hidden in the closet like revocations of applicable licenses, criminal convictions, doing poorly to a job that’s resulted in a poor reputation, being disqualified on past assignments as an expert witness in UAE, controversial writings of the past, and more

 - Having a schedule that is flexible in order to comply with trial appearances and depositions

 - Having an employer or being self-employed to be allowed to serve as a UAE expert witness

 - Having enough time to do the assignment of being an expert witness effectively – can mean working on weekends and nights

-- Being thick-skinned and ready to take the stand – an expert witness is not for an individual that does not like to speak up.
-The opposing side can make it the goal in challenging the credentials and work of the expert witness and paint him or her as a sloppy, unqualified, biased, and/or less than honest individual
+- Being thick-skinned and ready to take the stand – an expert witness is not an individual that does not like to speak up.
+The opposing side can make it the goal in challenging the credentials and work of the expert witness and paint him or her as a sloppy, unqualified, biased, and/or less-than-honest individual

 - Great communication skills – an expert witness in UAE that lacks written and verbal communication skills can be seen as useless

 - A fee schedule and a contract to perform as a UAE expert witness